tvl-labs/hyperlane-cardano/docs/design.md

 ![Khalani _ Hyperlane.png](design.png)

-Cardano's integration with Hyperlane consists of `Inbox` and `Outbox` (Mailbox):
+Cardano's integration with Hyperlane consists of `Inbox` and `Outbox` (Mailboxes):
-- Inbox — to receive and validate messages from other chains (we call them EVM-compatible, but they can be any)
+- Inbox — to receive and validate messages from other chains (we call them EVM-compatible, but they can be any).
-- Outbox — to dispatch messages from Cardano to other chains
+- Outbox — to dispatch messages from Cardano to other chains.

 > Note: we analyzed Mailbox [Solidity implementation](https://github.com/hyperlane-xyz/hyperlane-monorepo/blob/55f40ad7602e616367b2483b5ce57eaf7db5420d/solidity/contracts/Mailbox.sol#L18)
 > and found out that `process` and `dispatch` do not share a common state, therefore, they can be separated: